sarathcrajeevan/ai-zoology-drug-dev/3_tags/Enzyme.md

 some enzyme requires both co-enzyme and one or more metal ion for activity. a co-enzyme or tthe metal ion that is very tightly or even covalently bound to the enzyme is called prosthetic group

-A complete catalytically active enzyme together with its bound coenzyme
+A complete catalytically active enzyme together with its bound coenzyme and metal ion are called holoenzyme